Yelp/mrjob/docs/guides/configs-all-runners.rst

     :set: all
     :default: ``[]``

-    A list of commands to run before each mapper/reducer step (e.g.  ``['cd my-src-tree; make', 'mkdir -p /tmp/foo']``).
-You can specify commands as strings, which will be run through the shell, or lists of args, which will be invoked directly.
-We'll use file locking to ensure that multiple mappers/reducers running on the same node won't run *setup_cmds* simultaneously (it's safe to run ``make``).
+    .. deprecated:: 0.4.2

+    A list of commands to run before each mapper/reducer step.
+Basically :mrjob-opt:`setup` without automatic file uploading/interpolation.
+    Can also take commands as lists of arguments.

 .. mrjob-opt::
     :config: setup_scripts